Optimal Humidity Levels for Marijuana

-What Humidity levels at each Stage of Live
+What Humidity levels at each Stage of Life

 Hi there and welcome (back) to Free the Tree!